Table of Contents

 TSP Federal Agency Contributions

-Federal Civil Service members can also participate in the Traditional or Roth TSP.
+Federal Civil Service members can also participate in the traditional or Roth TSP.
 They have the same contribution limits.
-However, the section above regarding tax-free combat zones does not apply.
+The section above regarding tax-free combat zones does not apply.

 Matching TSP Contributions Chart

 Members of the uniformed services only receive matching contributions if they participate in the blended retirement system.
 Otherwise, they do not receive matching contributions.
 FERS employees are eligible for matching contributions from the government.

 Thrift Savings Plan participants who are eligible to receive a matching contribution receive an automatic 1% contribution from the federal government, then a 100% match for the first 3% they contribute, followed by an additional 0.5% match for the next 2% they contribute, bringing the maximum agency contribution to 5%.